Sapphire Solar Farm NSW

 Assessment and development consent

 The project documents are assessed by the relevant government authorities.
-If determined, development approval is granted alongside a range of conditions specific to the project.
+If determined, Development Consent is granted alongside a range of conditions specific to the project.

 Current Stage